-Mail Date: We expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for our annual meeting and our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 (the "Annual Report") on or about April 28, 2022.
+We expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to Mail Date:

+access our proxy statement for our annual meeting and our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "Annual Report") on or about April 25, 2023.
 This Notice provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of proxy materials by mail.
 This proxy statement and our Annual Report can be accessed at our internet address: www.proxydocs.com/KOD.

 Agenda 1.
-Elect two directors nominated by our Board and named in this proxy statement;
+Elect three directors nominated by our Board and named in this proxy statement;

-2. Approve, on an advisory basis, the compensation of Kodiak's named executive officers, as disclosed in the proxy statement
+2. Approve, on an advisory basis, the compensation of Kodiak's named executive officers, as disclosed in the proxy statement accompanying this notice;

-3. Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2022; and
+3. Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2023; and